All Remaining Hostages Seized In Ecuador Prison Riots Freed

 'We are going to win'

-Noboa has vowed not to bow before the violence, giving orders to "neutralize" the criminal groups responsible.
+Noboa has vowed not to bow before the violence, giving orders to“neutralise” the criminal groups responsible.

 “I believe we are going to win and I will not stop fighting until we do,” he told the BBC on Friday.